JuliaSpace/ReferenceFrameRotations.jl/README.md

 ### Euler Angles to Quaternions

 There are currently no dedicated methods available to convert Euler Angles to Quaternions.
-This will be addressed in a future version of **Rotations.jl**.
+This will be addressed in a future version of **ReferenceFrameRotations.jl**.

 ### Quaternions to Direction Cosine Matrices